tjadams/Dedicated-Online-Server/README.md

 2. Run app.js ("node app.js" in command line, will change the name later on)
 3. Run "MapleStory.exe"

+## To do list ##
+- Clean code
+- Add character creation
+- Add a game server

 ##Contact##
-If you have any questions or comments, you can e-mail me, Tyler Adams, at daretyleradams@gmail.com
+If you have any questions or comments, you can e-mail me, Tyler Adams, at tjadams@uwaterloo.ca

 ###Disclaimer